Fatima Ansari

 Fatima Ansari (born 12 June 1995) is a football player from Pakistan.
-She plays as a midfielder on the national team as well as for her club, Young Rising Stars F.F.C.
+She plays as a midfielder for the national team as well as for her Rawalpindi-based club, Young Rising Stars F.F.C.

 Career

 Ansari started her playing career with Diya Women Football Club.

 International

-In October 2014, as preparation for the SAFF Championships, she participated in a three match friendly series against hosts, Bahrain.
+In October 2014, as preparation for the SAFF Women's Championship, she participated in a three-match friendly series against hosts, Bahrain.
 Ansari participated in the 3rd SAFF Women's Championship held in Islamabad in November 2014, where she played in all three of Pakistan's games.